bond211/php-colors/README.md

 ## Useful Information

-E.g. to decide which font color to use with given background color you can detect whether the color is dark of light:
+E.g. to decide which font color to use with given background color you can detect whether the color is bright or dark:

     $color->isBright();
     $color->isDark();